|Guide||♦||10 Triplogs||1 Topic|

 Get clawed up on Panther (from the cacti)

-Panther Peak is part of the famous duo making up the Northern District of Saguaro West National Park, in the northern Tucson Mountains.
-It's eastern neighbor is Sombrero Peak.
-Panther is just as much fun to climb as Sombrero, it's a wicked bushwhack.
-There are at least a couple ways.
+Panther Peak is part of the famous duo making up the Northern District of Saguaro West National Park in the northern Tucson Mountains.
+Its eastern neighbor is Sombrero Peak.
+Panther is just as much fun to climb as Sombrero, and it's a wicked bushwhack.
+There are at least a couple of ways.
 This route is from Picture Rocks road, from the south.

 Take off on Panther Wash Trail, from Picture Rocks Road.
-Take a good look at Panther and spy the narrow gully that cuts up to it from the south.
+Please take a good look at Panther and spy the narrow gully that cuts up to it from the south.
 This is going to be your access route for this climb.
-The wash will take you most of the way to the gully, then you break out and ramble across desert to the gully.
+The wash will take you most of the way to the gully, then you break out and ramble across the desert to the gully.
 Good times.

-At this saddle you may see a large cairn and a easy to follow use path (this actually leads down the north side of the mountain).
-Follow the use path left or west as it climbs up the last 0.4 miles and 400 feet to the summit of Panther Peak.
+You may see a large cairn at this saddle and an easy to follow use path (this actually leads down the north side of the mountain).
+Follow the use path left or west as it climbs up the last 0.4 miles and 400 feet to Panther Peak's summit.
 Of course, there are great views from the top, especially over the east-west ridge separating Sombrero Peak from Panther Peak.
 Head back down the way you came and be careful on the loose footing down the gully.
 This is another desert classic I hope you enjoy.